anttitoivanen/opening-hours-api/README.md

 ## Running

 The project is built with flask, and can be run with e.g. `FLASK_APP=src/api.py flask run` in the root directory.
+The service then accepts HTTP POST requests at http://localhost:5000/parse_opening

 ## Testing